Whether you’re visiting family for a dinner party or taking a vacation with friends, you will one day need to transport bottles of wine in your car.

 Did you know that the vibrations from travel can actually affect the flavor of wine?
 The good news is that ‘travel shock’ or ‘bottle shock’ is completely reversible.
 Just allow your bottles a few weeks of recovery time in a cool, dry place.

 If you need to transport a lot of wine or are going to be driving for a long time, shipping your wine may be the best option.
 If you go this route, invest in good quality wine carton shippers and make sure there will be someone aged 21 or over to sign at the other end.
-Shipping laws vary by country – and even state – so be sure to check the rules ahead of time to avoid disappointment.
+Bulk wine transport shipping laws vary by country – and even state – so be sure to check the rules ahead of time to avoid disappointment.

 All of the above tips are doubly important when temperatures start to hit 80 degrees and above.
 In these conditions you should consider transporting your wine in specialty boxes which include styrofoam for insulation.
 These are routinely used in the wine, food and medical industries.
 Add some no sweat ice packs.